 The Early Years is organised to allow children to explore and learn securely and safely.
-There are are as where the children can be active, be quiet and rest.
+There are areas where the children can be active, be quiet and rest.
 The classes are set up in learning areas where children are able to find and locate equipment and resources independently.

-Early childhood is the Early Years on which children build the rest of their lives.
 At King's Academy College Park we greatly value the importance that the EYFS plays in laying secure Early Years for future learning and development.
 However, we also believe that Early Childhood is valid in itself as part of life.
-It is important to view that EYFS as preparation for life and not simply preparation for the next stage of education.
+It is important to view EYFS as preparation for life and not simply preparation for the next stage of education.
 The EYFS for children is from birth to five years of age.
 All children begin school with a wide variety of experiences and learning and it is the privilege of adults working in the Early Years Stage to accept the task of building upon that prior learning experience.
 This is done through a holistic approach to learning ensuring that parents and guardians, support staff and the Early Years Team work effectively together to support the learning and development of the children in their charge.